How to Use Kodi: The Complete Setup Guide

 Read on to learn how to install the Kodi software, how to navigate through the initial setup, and how to load repos and add-ons.

 Kodi is best described as a home theater app, and can double up as a retro gaming console if you need one.
-It began life back in 2002 as Xbox Media Player, and quickly evolved into the Xbox Media Center (XBMC).
+It began life back in 2002 as the Xbox Media Player, and quickly evolved into the Xbox Media Center (XBMC).
 It finally transformed into Kodi in 2014.
-We have a complete guide to setting up and using the final version of XBMC, should you require it.

 Arguably, Kodi’s most significant selling point is that it is open-source.
 Because it’s open-source, a vast community of programmers and developers has built up around the app.
 If you’re a skilled coder, you can even make changes to the source code yourself.

 The community is responsible for all the good stuff the app offers.
-Kodi by itself is an entirely underwhelming shell and provides nothing beyond the interface.
+Without your input, Kodi is an entirely underwhelming shell and provides nothing beyond the interface.

 Let’s stress that again because Kodi newbies often overlook it: if you don’t have any locally saved media, and you don’t have any interest in learning how to use repos and add-ons, you don’t need Kodi.
 No media is included in the app.